dcroote/dcroote.github.io/_posts/2024-04-07-credit-cards.md

 <ol style="font-size: 0.9em">
 <li>It bears mentioning that this is all moot if you carry a balance on your card because the interest will far exceed the cash back.</li>
+<li>This article was inspired by how ridiculous it seemed that you need to <a href="https://www.bitsaboutmoney.com/archive/anatomy-of-credit-card-rewards-programs/" target="_blank">tell Chase what groceries are</a>, something I learned about from Patrick McKenzie's brilliant newsletter, Bits about Money.</li>
+<li>And for a number I tried looking it up.
+The website of one I found says "it depends!", lists what redemption categories it depends on, but zero actual numbers.
+To the credit of this card, and the friend who recommended it (despite owning the card they themselves spent time figuring out what a point was), it does appear quite lucrative for rewards on rent payments should you jump through several hoops.</li>
 </ol>